How to create better Color Halftone effects in Photoshop

 The problem with Photoshop’s Color Halftone filter

 So why is the Color Halftone filter so bad at creating halftone effects?
-Well, the filter itself is not the problem.
+Actually, it’s not.
 The real issue is that our image is in the wrong color mode.

-If you go up to the Image menu and choose Mode (short for Color Mode), you’ll see that your image is most likely in RGB color.
-And in the RGB (Red, Green and Blue) color mode, all colors in the image are made from different combinations of red, green and blue.
+Go to Image > Mode.
+You’ll see that your image is most likely in RGB Color.
+This means all the colors in your image are made from different combinations of red, green and blue.

 Viewing the color mode of the imge in Photoshop